 This handbook sets forth minimum requirements to be followed in all master's theses and doctoral dissertations submitted to OhioLINK or to the Graduate School.
 For purposes of brevity and clarity, in this handbook the terms "thesis" and "theses" will be used to discuss both master's theses and doctoral dissertations.
 This handbook is basically a guide to format, not an exhaustive guide to style or to the process of developing and writing a thesis.
 Individual departments or programs may stipulate additional requirements, and, in matters of format, style, and procedure not specified in this handbook, students should seek the advice of their thesis directors.
 For matters not specified by this handbook, or by departments, you should consult the latest edition of A Manual for Writers of Term Papers, Theses, and Dissertations by Kate L. Turabian.
 It should be followed when departments do not specify a style manual.
 Other manuals can also be used, such as the American Psychological Association (APA) Publication Manual, The Modern Language Association of America (MLA) Handbook for Writers of Research Papers, the Chicago Manual of Style, etc. All of these manuals are available as library reference materials or they may be purchased at most bookstores.
 Also, the University Writing Center (031 Dunbar Library) sells reasonably priced mini-manuals, which provide basic format and citation information for APA and MLA styles.
 The important point to remember is that the thesis must be consistent in both the style employed and the format selected.
 If you have any questions or concerns about style and/or format, you should contact the Graduate School, E344 Student Union, telephone (937) 775-2976, or e-mail firstname.lastname@example.org.

 OhioLINK requires that the ETD must be submitted in PDF format.
-One copy of the PDF thesis must be deposited at the OhioLINK ETD Center by going to https://www.ohiolink.edu/ not later than 30 days after the end of the quarter in which the degree will be granted (due dates are published by the Graduate School and distributed to the departments and program offices).
+One copy of the PDF thesis must be deposited at the OhioLINK ETD Center by going to https://www.ohiolink.edu/ not later than 30 days after the end of the semester in which the degree will be granted (due dates are published by the Graduate School and distributed to the departments and program offices).
 This final copy should follow the form prescribed in this handbook and should be carefully produced, free of errors in style, mechanics, and format

 Instructions for submitting your ETD are on the OhioLINK Web site.
 You will be asked to create a user account and then provide identifying information about yourself, your department, and your ETD, and then you will be permitted to upload your pdf thesis to the OhioLINK site.
 If you have technical questions about putting your ETD together, converting it to a pdf document, or submitting it to OhioLINK, you should visit the Student Technology Assistance Center (STAC), 240 Paul Laurence Dunbar Library, Web: http://www.libraries.wright.edu/services/stac/, telephone: (937) 775-2656, e-mail: firstname.lastname@example.org, for help and assistance.
 STAC’s facilities are modern and up-to-date, its staff is helpful and professional, its hours of operation offer much flexibility, and its services are free.